Annals of Urologic Oncology

 Self-plagiarism

 AUO requires all authors to sign a copyright form that clearly states that the work they are submitting has not been previously published.
-If elements of the work have already been published in other publications, the author must acknowledge the previous work and point out how the subsequent work is different and how it builds on the research and conclusions contained in the previous work.
-Word-for-word reproduction of an author's own work and interpretation is not allowed, and we recommend reusing research results only if they support new conclusions.
-Authors should cite all prior stages of publishing and presenting their ideas in the final work, including conference papers, seminar presentations, and mail newsletters.
-This will ensure that all communication related to work is fully recorded.
+If any part of the work has been published elsewhere, the author must acknowledge the prior publication, explaining how the new work differs and builds upon prior research, and avoid word-for-word reproduction of prior work.
+We permit reusing research results only if they support new conclusions.
+Authors must cite all prior versions of their work, including conference papers, seminar presentations, and newsletters, to maintain a complete record of their research history.

 Exceptions to publication of original work include conference papers, archival papers republished in anniversary or commemorative journals, papers of particular value, and papers that receive only limited circulation (e.g. through corporate newsletters).
-These papers are republished at the discretion of the Editor-in-Chief.
-Original works should be fully and correctly attributed and with the permission of the appropriate copyright owner.
+Such works may be republished at the discretion of the Editor-in-Chief with full attribution and permission from the copyright owner.